Phoenix Mars Lander

-Mars 2020 is an as-yet-unnamed Mars rover mission by NASA's Mars Exploration Program.
-It will investigate an astrobiologically relevant ancient environment on Mars, investigate its surface geological processes and history, including the assessment of its past habitability, the possibility of past life on Mars, and the potential for preservation of biosignatures within accessible geological materials.
+Mars 2020 is a rover mission by NASA's Mars Exploration Program.
+It investigates an astrobiologically relevant ancient environment on Mars, investigating its surface geological processes and history, including the assessment of its past habitability, the possibility of past life on Mars, and the potential for preservation of biosignatures within accessible geological materials.

 The mission includes the rover Perseverance and the helicopter Ingenuity.
 The car-sized Perseverance is designed to explore the Jezero crater, and Ingenuity will be used to scout targets of interest on Mars, and help plan the best driving route for future Mars rovers.